anandchikka/Bharat_Intern/README.md

 # Bharat_Intern
 Projects executed as a part of Internship provided by Bharat Intern.

-Note: The below projects are executed in Google Collaboratory file.
+Note: The projects are executed in Google Collaboratory file.

 Project 1:
   Title: SMS Classifier